system-er/YaGoSl/README.md

 godotsquirrel is a new node for godot that inherits from Node.
 _ready, _process, _physics_process and _input functions work in squirrel.

-WIP - programmed with godot 4.5, squirrel 3.2. thx to Alberto Demichelis for squirrel.
+programmed with godot 4.5, squirrel 3.2. thx to Alberto Demichelis for squirrel.